 Starting the conversation with your loved ones can be difficult, particularly if they are under the impression that you find them a burden.
 When that’s the case, being gentle and nonconfrontational in your approach can make all the difference.
 Listing out the benefits they can reap from community living, such as having socialization opportunities right at their doorsteps, can also help.
 You may also wish to reassure your loved ones that you are always there to support them, as you have been doing all along.

 Financial Guide for Senior Living

 Another important consideration when transitioning to senior living is finances.
 You will want to ensure a degree of financial stability, and this is best achieved when you have a predictable idea of rent prices and the amount of funds you have on hand.
-At Aston Gardens At The Courtyards, our rent lock programs ensure that you can make financial decisions with confidence.

 Many of our residents choose to finance their senior living through a combination of means, including private funding, insurance, and veteran benefits.
 Selling or renting out your existing home can prove to be a huge source of funds, and cashing in your life insurance policy is another option.
 For veterans and their surviving spouses, benefits may be available towards long-term care.